eswizardry/learn-first-english-landing-page/_pages/privacypolicy.md

 ---
-layout: post
+layout: page
-title: "Privacy Policy"
+title: Privacy Policy
 include_in_header: false
-comments: False
-description: "Privacy Policy - Learn First English: Kids vocabulary flashcards"
-tags:
-- privacy
-- term
 ---

-**Privacy Policy**
+**Last updated**
+February 18 2023

+# Privacy Policy

 esWizardry built the Learn First English: Kids vocabulary flashcards app as a Freemium app.
 This SERVICE is provided by esWizardry at no cost and is intended for use as is.